AdamBissonnette/ynh_link_shortener/WARP.md

-# WARP.md - Link Shortener YunoHost Package
+# WARP.md

-This file provides guidance to WARP (warp.dev) when working with this YunoHost application package.
+This file provides guidance to WARP (warp.dev) when working with code in this repository.

 ## Project Overview

 This is a YunoHost packaging of the Link Shortener application - a high-performance TypeScript-based link shortening and analytics service.
 The package adapts the standalone link_shortener application to run seamlessly within the YunoHost ecosystem.

+## Working in This Repository

+**Two Development Contexts:**

+1. **Root directory** (`/`) - YunoHost packaging files (manifest, scripts, configs)
+   - Work here when modifying installation, upgrade, or YunoHost integration
+   - Cannot be fully tested on macOS (requires YunoHost instance)

+2. **App directory** (`app/`) - Link shortener application source code
+   - Work here when modifying application features, endpoints, or UI
+   - Can be tested locally on macOS
+   - Has its own `app/WARP.md` with development commands

+**When working on app code**: Always `cd app/` first and refer to `app/WARP.md` for local development commands.

 ## Architecture